-Though there are plenty of impressive shots in the Ericson Core Point Break remake, it lacks the charisma that made the Kathryn Bigelow 1991 original so beloved.
+Though there are plenty of impressive shots in the Ericson Core Point Break remake, it lacks the charisma that made the 1991 Kathryn Bigelow film so beloved.
 Flashy stunts and big waves were just no match for what Keanu Reeves and Patrick Swayze brought to the original, as critics were eager to point out.
 The silver lining?
-Although the new Point Break was a box office disappointment domestically, it earned enough worldwide to avoid becoming a complete financial disaster.
+Although the new Point Break was a box-office disappointment domestically, it earned enough worldwide to avoid becoming a complete financial disaster.

 Conan the Barbarian (2011)

 Spike Lee's adaptation of the 2003 South Korean classic came and went with so little fanfare that it's easy to forget that it was ever in theaters.
-However, the 2013 Oldboy did get a wide release—and while critics praised the movie for its style and performances (specifically, Josh Brolin's), even they pondered why it needed to exist at all.
+But the 2013 Oldboy did get a wide release—and while critics praised the movie for its style and performances (specifically, Josh Brolin's), they also wondered why it needed to exist at all.
 As for audiences, they mostly didn't see it.
 The film has the distinction of having one of the weakest Thanksgiving weekend openings ever.

 The Stepford Wives (2004)

 For the remake of this 1975 cult classic, director Frank Oz and screenwriter Paul Rudnick brought a lot of humor—or at least, they tried to.
 The new Stepford Wives has its moments, but without the sharp satire of the original, audiences just didn't care.
 Although it almost brought in the $100 million spent to make it, that still didn't account for the additional $46 million spent on promotion.
-It has since been disowned by Oz, who said he didn't follow his own instincts, as well as star Matthew Broderick.
+It has since been disowned by Oz, who said he didn't follow his own instincts.

 As much of a failure as this remake was, you can certainly give Gus Van Sant credit for his ambition.
 For his take on the 1960 Alfred Hitchcock classic, the director decided to do a shot-for-shot remake, recreating the vast majority of the original Psycho with only slight tweaks.
-The changes he did make were not well-received, and both critics and audiences were baffled by the whole experiment.
+The changes he did make were not well received, and both critics and audiences were baffled by the whole experiment.
 Why watch a bland carbon copy when you could just rewatch the real thing?
-Van Sant claims producers broke even, but the box office numbers suggest otherwise.
-And for more cinematic disasters, we give you The Movies on Rotten Tomatoes with the Lowest Ratings.
+Van Sant claims producers broke even, but the box-office numbers suggest otherwise.